WarrenDev4/RealEstate.AI/README.md

 **Early Build of Forecasting Page (Sample data shown)**
 ![RealEstate AI Forecast](https://github.com/user-attachments/assets/4565aa92-fdda-4d67-a439-3a841448cb4e)

-**Update: I have decided to take a much meeded break from development of RealEstate.AI for now.
+**Update: I have decided to take a much  needed break from development of RealEstate.AI for now.
 I will return to the development of the application and provide more updates to it when i come back.
 Don't worry when development resumes many new features and additions will be added towards its completion! 🚀**